Calibrating the MATILDA framework#

 With these settings we can start the psample()

 to run our model with various parameter combinations.
 The default parameter boundaries can be found in the MATILDA parameter documentation.
-If you want to narrow down the parameter space you can do that using the following syntax.
-Here, we define custom ranges for the temperature lapse rate and the precipitation correction factor.
+If you want to narrow down the parameter space, you can do that using the following syntax.
+Here, we define custom ranges for the temperature lapse rate and the precipitation correction factor and run a short Latin Hypercube Sampling (LHS) as an example.

 Show code cell source